 There is nothing more irritating than fighting against your own body.
 When you're constipated, that's how it feels: like you are forcing your body to do what it should be doing naturally.
-When dogs experience this bothersome situation, they can become just as irate.
-Because constipation is fairly normal across all animals, there are several home remedies for dog constipation.
+When dogs experience this bothersome situation, they can become just as angry.
+Because constipation is fairly standard across all animals, there are several home remedies for dog constipation.

-Dog constipation is rarely serious but it could be dangerous.
-If your dog's body cannot pass toxic waste, it could end up getting very sick.
-A bad diet and physical inactivity can lead to constipation.
+Dog constipation is rarely serious, but it can be dangerous.
+If your dog's body cannot pass toxic waste, it could get very sick.
+A bad diet and physical inactivity can lead to chronic constipation.
 Before we dive into home remedies for dog constipation, let's explore the reasons for an issue with bowel movement.

 What is Constipation?

-Dog constipation may be connected to an underlying disease, but oftentimes that is not the case.
-Disruption in a bowel movement can be caused by dehydration, lack of physical activity, not enough dietary fiber, or medication side effects.
+Dog constipation may be connected to an underlying disease, but often, that is not the case.
+Disruption in a dog's bowel movements can be caused by dehydration, lack of physical activity, not enough dietary fiber, or medication side effects.

 Constipation in Dogs

-According to the American Kennel Club, feces is moved through the colon in a process called “peristaltic waves.”
-If the process of the peristaltic wave is slowed, the fecal matter will stay in the colon and continue to have all the water extracted from it.
+According to the American Kennel Club, feces is moved through the colon in “peristaltic waves.”
+If the peristaltic wave process is slowed, the fecal matter will stay in the colon and continue to have all the water extracted from it.
 If the feces stays too long, it will become hard and dry, making it much harder to excrete.
 Concretion is the scientific term for hardened feces.

 Most Common Causes